pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

     .sort((catA: IBlogCategory, catB: IBlogCategory) => catA.slug.localeCompare(catB.slug))
 ```

-Even though I'm thinking the updated version of `getDistinctCategories` could perhaps be optimised, I won't worry about it because it's only used at build (webpack) time.
-If I notice a slow down at some point in the future, I'll revisit it, and other the parts, then.
+I notice that the updated version of `getDistinctCategories` could perhaps be optimised.
+I don't worry about it for now.
+Being only used at build time, I decide it's not worth the time and effort.
+However, my view may change if the build time duration starts increasing.

-Now I have both human and url friendly categories and category slugs.
+Now I have both human and URL friendly categories and category slugs.

-My categories now look like they always have, but importantly, my category URLs are slug friendly.
+The categories look like they always have, but my category URLs are slug-friendly.
 For example, `http://localhost:3000/blog-category/aws-codedeploy`.

 ## Showing blogs posts within a category

-Thankfully, the refactoring and fixing the category verse category slug change was the hardest part of the showing blogs posts in a category.
+Thankfully, refactoring and fixing the category URL is the hardest part of showing blog posts in a category.
 As I stated earlier, this page's functionality is a mix-up of the `/pages/index.tsx` and the `/pages/blog/[slug].tsx`.

-First, I'll lay down my `BlogCategory` component.
-As you can probably guess, a new component with new props, and minimal output to the screen.
+I add my `BlogCategory` component.
+As you have likely already guessed, it's a new component with new props and minimal output to the screen.

 ```tsx
 interface IBlogCategoryProps {